dayvidwhy/feeling-stacky/README.md

 ### To-Do
 * Improve search results
 * Learn more about stack-exchange api
-* add some nicer styles
+* Add some nicer styles

 ## Contributing
 Please create a github issue with your suggested change and submit a pull request for consideration.